 The keywords selected in the sheet below are based on a variety of criteria like cornerstone content opportunities, current organic traffic, and relevance to our current and upcoming products.

 At the start of every month, update your ranking for all the keywords.
 Then add comments on the rank changes that have seen the most significant impact in the last 30 days (positive or negative).
-We use a tool called SEMrush for tracking keyword ranking.
+We use tools like SEMrush & Serpstat for tracking keyword ranking.

 Marked in yellow is our average ranking for all important keywords at the end of each month.
 Checking your average rankings will help you measure your performance and compare it with previous months.